egad13/FRjs/.jsdoc/tutorials/geneselect.md

 ## Basic Usage

-After importing the `fr/forms` module, there are two methods for creating a GeneSelect.
+After importing the `fr/forms` module, there are two methods for creating a gene dropdown.

 ### In HTML